g41797/matryoshka-io/kitchen/docs/addendums/slot-vs-ref-counting.md

 Every step is a move, never a share.

-- No count field on the object.
+- No count field on the item.
 - No atomic increment or decrement.
 - No cycles — a cycle needs two holders pointing at each other; a Slot only ever holds one.
 - The current holder is always visible by inspecting one Slot, not by auditing the